 Definitive Maps and Statements of Cheshire East's Public Rights of Way are available for public inspection at the team's office during normal office hours.
 If you wish to see the Map, please contact the team beforehand.
 Copies of Public Path Orders and Definitive Map Modification Orders - both current and past - can also be made available.

 Network management and enforcement team

 This team deals with the day to day management of the Public Rights of Way network.
 There is a team of four Network Management and Enforcement Officers for the borough, each covering an area of the 1946km network.

 The Countryside Access Development Officer is responsible for the Rights of Way Improvement Plan and works on projects to promote and improve access to the countryside.

-Before contacting us about a specific Public Right of Way, it would help us to provide a quicker response if you can identify the appropriate path name and number or grid reference.
-These can be found on the Interactive map - right click (or press and hold on a touch screen device) to obtain grid reference and copy the ‘Easting’ and ‘Northing’ figures.
+Before contacting us about a specific Public Right of Way, it would help us to provide a quicker response if you provide a path reference parish and number and an 8 or 12 figure grid reference, which you can obtain via the Interactive map - right click (or press and hold on a touch screen device) to obtain grid reference and copy the ‘Easting’ and ‘Northing’ figures.